 Redisclosure of Student Data

-Student data may not be redisclosed by a third party without written consent of the student.
+Student data may not be redisclosed by a third party without the written consent of the student.
 It is your responsibility when disclosing data to a third party to notify the third party of the restrictions regarding how the data may be used.
 When disclosing information to a third party you must include the following redisclosure notice:

 "This information is being released to you in accordance with the Family Educational Rights and Privacy Act on the condition that you will not permit any other party to have access to these records without the written consent of the student, except that information may be used by your organization's officers, employees, and agents, but only for the purposes for which the disclosure was made to you" (UC Davis PPM 320-21).